 Constant Velocity Joints (CV Joints) Information

-Constant velocity (CV) joints are mechanical power transmission components which provide rotational power at various angles.
-They provide the same output velocity in relation to the input velocity independent of the angle they are operated at.
+Constant velocity (CV) joints are mechanical power transmission components that provide rotational power at various angles.
+They provide the same output velocity in relation to the input velocity, independent of the angle they are operated at.
 This contrasts with most other joints, which may provide a different output velocity at sharper angles even with the same input velocity.

 A CV joint may operate efficiently up to 80° deviation from a straight line.
 By operating in pairs, larger angles are possible.
 The effective life of a CV joint will generally be shortened as joint angle increases.
 CV joints are effective for high velocity power transmission where operating angles are acute.
 CV joints tend to be heavier and more expensive than universal joints and tend to fail more quickly.

 CV joints often connect two intersecting, rotating shafts that make an angle with one another, especially when this angle regularly varies in service.
 A common example is found in front wheel-drive cars at the connection of a half-axle with a front wheel, where the CV joint ensures even torque transmission when the wheel moves due to steering.
 Another example is found in rear wheel-drive cars with independent rear suspensions where the rear axle half-shafts connect with the rear wheels.